All Episodes

 Uh-huh.

-So you got twelve teachers in a little cottage, two grand a month, throwing orgies, essentially.
+Yeah, I mean, so you got 12 teachers at a little cottage, two grand a month, throwing orgies, essentially.

 Pretty much.

-Because all their buddies, the uh the firefighters get them too, and the cops, and they all party pretty hard down there.
+Because all their buddies, the firefighters get them too, and the cops, and they all party pretty hard down there.

 Yeah.